GabrielFerrante/DetectAnimalsInRoads/README.md

 # DetectAnimalsInRoads

 Single-stage detectors for edge computing with CNN architecture to detect animals that suffer the most accidents on Brazilian highways.
-Using the BRA-Dataset, a specific dataset about these animals, the detectors were trained and validated in the laboratory and in controlled locations with real animals.
+Using the BRA-Dataset, a specific dataset about these animals, the detectors were trained and validated in the laboratory with edge devices for edge processing for A.I.

 This project is a master's project in computer science and computational mathematics at the University of São Paulo (PPG-CCMC, ICMC-USP)